List of awards and nominations received by The Crown: Hollywood Professional Association Awards

 The HPA Awards are the standard bearer for excellence and innovation in an industry embracing an expanding array of groundbreaking technologies and creativity.
 Bestowed at a gala celebration each November, the Awards honor creative achievement, outstanding artistry, lifetime achievement, and engineering excellence.

+Humanitas Prize Awards

+Since 1974, The Humanitas Prize Awards have honoured professional film and television writers whose work explores the human condition in a nuanced and meaningful way.